p≡p for Outlook¶

 By default “Automatically download and install updates” is enabled.
 It is strongly recommended to allow updates.
 In case you prefer not to receive updates, you can disable it.

 The last screen provides information about Credits.

 How to Upgrade p≡p for Outlook¶

-p≡p for Outlook is checking for new updates automatically by default randomly in interval between 10 mins and 4 hours.
-Once there is new update available, it’s downloaded and installator will pop-up on the screen for user to install it.
+p≡p for Outlook is checking for new updates automatically by default randomly in intervals between 10 mins and 4 hours.
+Once there the new update is available, it’s downloaded and installer will pop-up on the screen asking the user to install it.

 Using Distribution lists¶

 At the moment p≡p doesn’t support distribution lists without manual intervention.
 You can however create one private key for the email address of the distribution list with GnuPG tools installed during installation of p≡p for Outlook and manually distribute it to all p≡p clients with accounts allowed to send/receive emails to Distribution list.